 YOUR MUSIC THEORY FOUNDATION

-In Harmony and Theory Fundamentals, you will explore how these basic concepts are applied to music notation (for pitch), including major scales, key signatures, intervals, triads, and major scale harmonies.
+In Harmony & Theory Fundamentals, you will explore how these basic concepts are applied to music notation (for pitch), including major scales, key signatures, intervals, triads, and major scale harmonies.

-Gain knowledge of harmony and music theory online in 10 weeks with a rich and dynamic content mix of video lessons, weekly live lectures, multimedia quizzes, and more.
+Gain knowledge of harmony & music theory online in 10 weeks with a rich and dynamic content mix of video lessons, weekly live lectures, multimedia quizzes, and more.